Free-form reconstruction of primordial power spectrum using Planck CMB temperature and polarization: Methods

 where

-At the $i$th iteration, $P^{(i)}(k)$ is updated so that $C_{\ell}^{(i)}$ approaches closer to the observed data $C^\mathrm{obs}_{\ell}$.
-The $\tanh$ term appearing in \eqref{eqn:MRL_iteration} provides weights according to the error bars in the data; the points with more significant deviations away from the data are weighted more than others.
+At the $i$th iteration, $P_\zeta^{(i)}(k)$ is updated so that $C_{\ell}^{(i)}$ approaches closer to the observed data $C^\mathrm{obs}_{\ell}$.
+The $\tanh$ term appearing in \eqref{eqn:MRL_iteration} provides weights according to the noise covariance matrix; the points with more significant deviations away from the data are weighted more than others.
 By using a full covariance matrix we also include non-diagonal correlation information.

-MRL provides a solution to the inverse problem \eqref{eqn:Cl_equals_Glk_Pk} in a non-linear manner, not necessarily minimising a particular loss function but improving the fit to the data as the iteration passes.
-We stop at the iteration when a desired property (such as convergence) is satisfied.
-In principle, MRL can find a solution to any noisy $C_\ell$s by overfitting, so the reconstruction result should be interpreted with care.
-We do \textit{not} propose the reconstructed spectrum as a new model better than the power spectrum, since having more degrees of freedom can always improve the fit to data.
-Instead, we use the reconstruction to look for features that may be hiding in the data, aided with some statistical analysis using simulated data.
+MRL provides iteratively solves the inverse problem \eqref{eqn:Cl_equals_Glk_Pk} in a non-linear manner, not necessarily minimising a particular loss function but gradually improving the fit to the data as iterations pass.
+We stop at the iteration when a desired condition, such as convergence, is satisfied.
+MRL reconstructions tend to converge within $O(100)$ iterations \cite{Shafieloo2004MRL}.

+Due to the flexibility inherent in a free-form reconstruction, MRL can find a series of plausible solutions to any data by overfitting the noise.
+The reconstruction result should be interpreted with care.
+First, regularization is necessary to mitigate noise fitting and will be discussed in the following sections.
+Second, we note that we are \textit{not} proposing the reconstructed spectrum as a new `model' better than the power-law PPS of $\Lambda$CDM, since having more degrees of freedom can always improve the fit to data.
+Instead, we use the free-form reconstruction as a `catch-all' method to look for features that may be hiding in the data, aided with some statistical analysis using simulated data.